-As discussed above, for modification to Standard 1, the approved two-level parking structure is screened by the existing vegetation and approved landscaping, where oriented toward the street.
-Therefore, the Planning Board approves this request.
+As discussed above, for the modification to Standard 1, the proposed two-level parking structure is screened by the existing vegetation and proposed landscaping, where oriented toward the street.
+Therefore, staff recommend approval of this request.

-m.
+l.
 Off-Street Parking, Standard 10: